Asma-zeb/-Asma-Automation-Lab/README.md

-# -Asma-Automation-Lab
-Asma Automation Lab is a collection of intelligent automation workflows built using n8n, AI agents, and modern integration tools.
-It focuses on scalable process automation, API integrations, and smart workflow orchestration designed to improve efficiency, optimize digital operations, and showcase practical automation engineering skills. 🚀
+🤖 Asma Automation Lab

+Welcome to Asma Automation Lab — a dedicated space for designing, building, and experimenting with intelligent automation workflows.

+This repository contains automation systems created using tools like:

+n8n

+Agent-based frameworks

+Zapier

+AI workflow orchestration tools

+Custom backend automation scripts

+The focus is on creating scalable, efficient, and real-world automation solutions that simplify processes, integrate platforms, and enhance productivity.